freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid-magazine/part-007.md

 Within that `div`, create a `p` element with the `class` set to `author-name` and give it the text `By freeCodeCamp`.
 Wrap the `freeCodeCamp` portion in an `a` element with the `href` set to `https://freecodecamp.org`, and the `target` set to `_blank`.

-The `Referer` HTTP header contains information about the address or URL of a page that a user might be visiting from.
-This information can be used in analytics to track how many users from your page visit freecodecamp.org, for example.
-Setting the `rel` attribute to `noreferrer` omits this information from the HTTP request.
-Give your new `a` element a `rel` attribute set to `noreferrer`.

 Below that, add a second `p` element with the class `publish-date` and the text `March 7, 2019`.